← Back to Blog

 1. "SEO is a long-term game, I'll do it later."
 True, but the actions that pay off later have to happen now.
 Backlinks compound for the same reason interest does.

-2. "I'll focus on product first, distribution after PMF."
-Reasonable on paper, except the feedback loop that gets you to PMF includes traffic.
-No traffic, no validation, no PMF.
+2. "I'll focus on the product first, distribution comes later."
+Reasonable on paper, except the feedback loop that gets you to a product people want includes traffic.
+No traffic, no validation.

 Practical strategy for early-stage builders